Private 1st Class Walter S. Brinton (1917–1944)

 Early Life & Family

-Various sources listed contradictory details about Walter’s education.
-According to a December 4, 1947, Journal-Every Evening article, Walter graduated from Pierre S. Dupont High School.
-The 1940 census stated he had completed one year of high school, while his enlistment data stated that he completed three years.
+Various sources list contradictory details about Walter’s education.
+According to a Journal-Every Evening article, Brinton graduated from Pierre S. duPont High School.
+The 1940 census stated he had completed one year of high school, while his enlistment data card and personnel file stated that he completed three years.

-As of April 15, 1940, following the death of Walter’s father, the rest of the Brinton family was living at 12 Buena Vista Street, where they were boarders at David Roney’s house.
-Walter was described as a general helper at a grocery store.
-However, by October 16, 1940, when he registered for the draft, he was working as a machinist at the Pennsylvania Railroad’s Wilmington Shops.
-At the time, Brinton the registrar described him as standing five feet, nine inches tall and weighing 150 lbs., with brown hair and blue eyes.
+As of April 1940, following the death of Brinton’s father, the rest of the Brinton family was living at 12 Buena Vista Street, where they were boarders at David Roney’s house.
+Brinton was described as a general helper at a grocery store.
+However, by October 16, 1940, when he registered for the draft, Brinton was working as a machinist at the Pennsylvania Railroad’s Wilmington Shops.
+At the time, the registrar described Brinton as standing about five feet, nine inches tall and weighing 150 lbs., with brown hair and blue eyes.

 Stateside Training

 After Brinton was drafted, he went on active duty in the U.S. Army at Fort Dix, New Jersey, on May 12, 1942.
+He was briefly attached unassigned to Company “D,” 1229th Reception Center there.
 After a brief period at Fort George G. Meade, Maryland, Private Brinton joined Company “A,” 116th Infantry Regiment, 29th Infantry Division at Fort A.P.
 Hill, Virginia, on May 29, 1942.

 Training in the United Kingdom

 The 29th Infantry Division spent the next 20 months training in the United Kingdom.
 Initially based at Tidworth Barracks in Wiltshire, England, the division moved to southwest England in May 1943.
-The division was not deployed to the Mediterranean Theater and its men would not enter combat until the invasion of France (Operation Overlord).
-Brinton’s mother stated that he “Went to school in England and studied communication and radio” and was a “communication man” but did not know any other details of his military service prior to the invasion of Normandy.
-That implied that he was a radio operator (or less likely, a wireman).
-Brinton was promoted to private 1st class on an unknown date prior to June 6, 1944.
+The division was not deployed to the Mediterranean Theater and would not enter combat until the invasion of France, Operation Overlord.

 The 29th Infantry Division began amphibious training in September 1943.
 In the months that followed, the division participated in a series of exercises including simulated landings at Slapton Sands, England.
 At the same time, on the other side of the English Channel, the Germans were rapidly building up fortifications, obstacles, and minefields on the coast of the countries that they occupied.